moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 ### Remove the blocking nature of GitLab releases

-The mitigation of GitLab instances (SaaS and self-managed) requires a security fix to be prepared, merged and deployed to the GitLab production environments.
-This operation breaks the mirroring between the GitLab canonical and security repositories which impedes the monthly release preparation: performing a monthly release with a pending security fix puts at risk the integrity of GitLab instances because the vulnerability is revealed before the fix is available to the public.
-An internal release process requires adjusting the mitigation strategy to use private and specially made packages that don't break the mirroring between GitLab repositories.
-This work will be done in iterations that will likely span multiple quarters:
+The mitigation of a high-severity issue on GitLab.com requires a fix to be merged into the GitLab security repository and deployed to the GitLab production environment.
+This operation breaks the mirroring between the GitLab canonical and security repositories impeding the monthly release preparation: Performing a monthly release with an undisclosed security vulnerability tampers our ability to remediate GitLab Dedicated and GitLab self-managed instances.
+Due to this limitation, patch and monthly releases can't be performed simultaneously without leaking the vulnerability to the public.

+The auto-deploy strategy must be adapted to be highly flexible allowing the delivery of packages to all GitLab instances without breaking the mirroring between GitLab repositories and without initiating a patch release.
+This work will be done in iterations spanning multiple quarters:

-1. **First iteration: Decouple auto-deploy tagging from rollout** - Removes the strong coupling between building packages and rolling them out to GitLab production environments by establishing two independent processes: one for building packages and one for rolling them out.
-This iteration paves to have highly flexible release tooling along with advanced package selection strategies.
+1. **First iteration: Decouple auto-deploy tagging from rollout** - Removes the strong coupling between building packages and rolling them out to GitLab production environments by establishing two independent processes: one for building packages and another for rolling them out.
+This iteration paves the way for advanced package selection strategies.
-2. **Second iteration: Filter and selection of auto-deploy packages** - With the decoupling of the auto-deploy process, packages can be configured to be built with specific requirements (minimum SHA).
-Useful to guarantee the mitigation and remediation of production incidents.
+2. **Second iteration: Filter and selection of auto-deploy packages** - With the decoupling of the auto-deploy process, packages can be configured to be built with specific requirements, for example requiring a minimum SHA in all upcoming packages.
+   This ability can be used to guarantee the mitigation of production incidents.
-3. **Third iteration: Ability to create custom auto-deploy packages** - The flexibility of auto-deploy should be focused on allowing the creation of packages with experimental features (Ruby/Rails upgrades) or with unmerged changes (security fixes).
+3. **Third iteration: Ability to create custom auto-deploy packages** - The flexibility of auto-deploy should be focused on allowing the creation of packages with experimental features (Ruby/Rails upgrades) or with unmerged changes (security fixes) preventing the mirroring divergence between GitLab repositories.

 ### Transform the GitLab remediation process into a first-class citizen